Quello Cocha (Arequipa)

 Quello Cocha (possibly from in the Quechua spelling Q'illuqucha or Q'illu Qucha; q'illu yellow, qucha lake, "yellow lake") is a mountain in the Andes of Peru, about 4800 m high.
 It is located in the Arequipa Region, Condesuyos Province, Cayarani District.
 Quello Cocha lies east of a lake named Tintarcocha (Tintarqucha).

+Geography

+Quello Cocha is located in the Andes Mountains, within the Arequipa Region of southern Peru.
+It is surrounded by high-altitude terrain and indigenous flora, typical of the Andean ecosystem.